donejs/done-ssr/README.md

 ### Your app

-can-ssr exports your code to look like:
+done-ssr exports your code to look like:

 ```js
 module.exports = function(request){